The Best Phones for Kids 2024

 At this point, the Teracube Thrive is just getting a participation trophy.
 Steer clear.

-While there aren't very many kids phone options on the market, the few models that exist are all high-quality.
-We like the Bark Phone best thanks to its laundry list of parental controls and message monitoring, but it's admittedly expensive—especially for more than one kid.
+While phones for kids aren't especially common, the few models that exist are all high quality.
+We like the Bark Phone best thanks to its laundry list of parental controls and message monitoring, but it's admittedly expensive — especially for more than one kid.

 Thankfully, budget-friendly options like Pinwheel and Gabb also shield children from the uglier side of the internet while teaching them responsible device usage.
 And Troomi introduces some incredible cameras with a kid-friendly operating system.